Top Romantic Restaurants in Sonoma County

-This magical little spot was recently expanded in order to serve its many fans, but hasn’t lost an inch of its charm.
-The setting is bistro, down to white linens, and the service is old-school delightful, meaning it’s attentive, friendly, and professional, without being obtrusive.
+This magical little spot is pure bistro, down to the white linens, and the service is old-school delightful: attentive, friendly, and professional, without being obtrusive.

 The food is elegant but Wine Country approachable, offering seasonal and local fare such as house-made crab cakes, fresh oysters, and house made charcuterie.
-New to the menu are chef-caliber craft cocktails, more wood-fired grill items, a greater variety of craft beers, and an expanded raw bar.
-And it all adds up to a dreamy place to gaze into each other’s eyes — more oysters, please?
+You'll also find chef-caliber craft cocktails, wood-fired grill items, craft beers, and an extensive raw bar.
+This all adds up to a dreamy place to gaze into each other's eyes — more oysters, please?

 Terrapin Creek Café, Bodega Bay

-Nestled in a relaxed but artfully chic space in the quiet ocean town of Bodega Bay, this Michelin Star treasure offers unexpected elegance in the Slow Food-style meals.
+Nestled in a relaxed but artfully chic space in the quiet ocean town of Bodega Bay, this nationally acclaimed treasure offers unexpected elegance in Slow Food-style meals.

-Chef-owners Andrew Truong, and his wife, Liya Lin, have big city backgrounds but focus on small-town farm ingredients and boutique wines.
+Co-owners Chef Andrew Truong and his wife, Liya Lin, have big city backgrounds but focus on small-town farm ingredients and boutique wines.
 Plates are gorgeously arranged for signatures like cold crab salad with the seafood plucked straight from the sea outside; or panko crusted crab over green lentils and sautéed cabbage with roasted mushrooms, currants, and curry oil.
-Plan to linger with your loved one — an experience this good should not be rushed.
+Plan to linger with your loved one; an experience this good shouldn't be rushed.

 More top romantic restaurant suggestions: